FrankMartoccia/E-waste-Management-System-based-on-Hyperledger-Besu-Guide/README.md

 ⚠️ **Usage Notice**
 The contents are provided **for personal viewing only**.
-Reproduction, redistribution, modification, or commercial use is **strictly prohibited** without prior written permission.
+Reproduction, redistribution, modification, or commercial use is **strictly prohibited** without prior permission.

 For licensing inquiries, please contact: [francescomartoccia3@gmail.com]